 These books win my travel blogger Seal of Approval for vacation planning:

-I hope I’ve convinced you to take a self drive UK holiday.
+I hope I’ve convinced you to get behind the wheel for a London to Scotland road trip.
 If you have any questions about this itinerary, let me know in the comments section!